Fidelia — Help

 characteristics of loudspeaker listening through headphones, reducing fatigue

-- Room Reflections — Adds subtle early reflections to enhance spatial depth.
+- Reflector — Adds early reflection weight to enhance spatial depth.

 HeadSpace is designed for headphone listening only.
 Disable it when using speakers.